-As is the case in the broader economy, Tourism suffers a skills mismatch.
+As is the case in the broader economy, tourism suffers a skills mismatch.
 This undermines the overall offering as skilled and service-oriented staff and enterprises are a major component of any destination.
 Women constitute 63% of employment within the food and beverage subsector and approximately 60% of employees in the accommodation sub-sector.
-Effective skills programmes can therefore support the inclusive development of the Tourism workforce.
+Effective skills' programmes can therefore support the inclusive development of the tourism workforce.
 People development helps support increased participation in the sector through career growth and entrepreneurship, which is vital for the sector's growth.

 A thriving sector needs multi-functional skilled persons for its advancement, balanced with the nurturing of entrepreneurship skills to contribute to further growth.

-Interventions should include the mainstreaming of experiential learning through effective collaboration between industry, the higher education sector, the Culture, Arts Tourism and Hospitality Sector, and other institutes under DOEC, TVET Education Authority (CATHSSETA).
-The coordinated approach is currently lacking, and lack of interest from industry, other than paying the skills levy, is dominant.
+Interventions should include the mainstreaming of experiential learning through effective collaboration between industry, the higher education sector, and Sector Education Training Authorities (SETA).
+Lack of coordinated approach and lack of interest from some industry players, other than paying the skills levy, is dominant.